amarfut/blog/_posts/2018-01-31-implementing-template-method-design pattern-in-csharp.markdown

 }
 </div>
 <p>
 Validate method (our template method) is calling IsFileEmpty and IsFileSizeValid one by one.
-In the real world there would be much more other methods (IsFileNameValid, IsExtensionValid etc) but in this example we will proceed only with these two ones.
+In the real world, there would be much more other methods (IsFileNameValid, IsExtensionValid etc.) but in this example we will proceed only with these two ones.
+<br/><br/>

-<br/><br/>IsFileEmpty must work in the same way for all file types, because it simply checks whether file has at least one byte inside.
-Thats why this method is placed in a base class.
+ IsFileEmpty must work in the same way for all file types, because it simply checks whether a file has at least one byte inside.
+That's why this method is placed in a base class.
 But IsFileSizeValid method (certain step of template method that will be implemented by subclass) must behave differently for every file type.
 That's why it's abstract.
-We allow every future subclass to implement the method in it's own way.
+We allow every future subclass to implement the method in its own way.
 </p>

 <h4>Step #3: Implementing TextFileValidator class</h4>